k8snetworkplumbingwg/multus-cni/README.md

 ## Quickstart Installation Guide

-Multus may be deployed as a Daemonset, and is provided in this guide along with Flannel.
-Flannel is deployed as a pod-to-pod network that is used as our "default network" (a network interface that every pod will be created with).
-Each network attachment is made in addition to this default network.
+The quickstart installation method for Multus requires that you have first installed a Kubernetes CNI plugin to serve as your pod-to-pod network, which we refer to as your "default network" (a network interface that every pod will be creatd with).
+Each network attachment created by Multus will be in addition to this default network interface.
+For more detail on installing a default network CNI plugins, refer to our [quick-start guide](doc/quickstart.md).

-Firstly, clone this GitHub repository.
-We'll apply files to `kubectl` from this repo.
+Clone this GitHub repository, we'll apply a daemonset which installs Multus using to `kubectl` from this repo.
+From the root directory of the clone, apply the daemonset YAML file:

-We apply these files as such:

 ```
 $ cat ./images/multus-daemonset.yml | kubectl apply -f -